Mac → Windows

 Set it up in five minutes.

-Two installers, one PIN, no account.
-The only platform-specific work is the Windows Defender firewall prompt the installer triggers — once.
+Two installs, one PIN, no account.
+The only platform-specific work is one Windows firewall prompt.

 01